Who is Joe Frank?

 Over the course of the next three decades Joe produced over two hundred radio programs for KCRW, Santa Monica, and NPR.

-Throughout his career, Joe has been honored with many major industry awards, including the George Foster Peabody Award, and an Emmy.
-Over the years Joe’s distinctive approach to making radio has inspired producers around the country to experiment with and stretch the medium beyond traditional boundaries.
+Throughout his career, Joe has been honored with many major industry awards, including the George Foster Peabody Award, Corporation for Public Broadcasting Awards, and an Emmy.
+Joe’s distinctive approach to making radio has inspired producers around the country to experiment with and stretch the medium beyond traditional boundaries.

 Listen now to selections!